-They include grants to develop talented academic groups to undertake creative user research and development, as well as business-led projects that streamline processes, create cost efficiencies and improve productivity, quality and performance.
+These will include grants to support academic groups in undertaking creative user research and development, as well as business-led projects that streamline processes, create cost efficiencies and improve productivity, quality and performance.

 Construction network and community

-As part of the challenge we are funding a network ‘plus’ for the construction sector.
+As part of the challenge we are funding networking events for the construction sector.